Module 2

 Tasks

-Let’s take a closer look at how you can create a new page in the application that is displayed before the user enters the first data collecting page from module 1.
+Let’s take a closer look at how to create a new page in the application that appears before the user reaches the first data collection page created in Module 1.

 Knowledge check

-In this task you will set up dynamic tracks in the application based on the requirements from the municipality of Sogndal.
+In this task, you will set up dynamic expressions on pages in the application to direct users to different pages based on their responses.

-A user who does not meet the requirements for the form should be stopped as early as possible in the workflow.
+A user who does not meet the requirements for the service should be stopped as early as possible in the workflow.
+The user should indicate whether the service applies to them on the information page.

 Track 1